OSGeo/grass/doc/howto_release.md

 ## Update VERSION file to release version number

-Modify the VERSION file use the dedicated script, for RC1, e.g.:
+For RCs, modify the VERSION file use the dedicated script.
+E.g., for RC1:

 ```bash
 ./utils/update_version.py status
 ./utils/update_version.py rc 1
 ```

-Note: to change the version after the RC cycle to an official release, run
+For a release, change the version after the RC cycle to an official release:

 ```bash
 ./utils/update_version.py release